istikharahmad/istikharahmad/README.md

 ## 🚀 About Me

-I'm a **Senior QA Analyst & Automation Specialist** with a proven track record of delivering robust and scalable software testing frameworks across high-impact industries — including airlines, fintech, e-commerce, and machine learning.
+I'm a **Team lead Mannual & Automation Specialist** with a proven track record of delivering robust and scalable software testing frameworks across high-impact industries — including airlines, fintech, e-commerce, and machine learning.

 ---